Setting-up Kerberos Authentication in the Data Catalog¶

 Once you set-up the Virtual DataPort server to use Kerberos, it is important to distinguish these two scenarios:

-- The Data Catalog and the Virtual DataPort Server are in the Same Machine
+The Data Catalog and the Virtual DataPort Server are in Different Machines

-- The Data Catalog and the Virtual DataPort Server are in Different Machines
+The Data Catalog and the Virtual DataPort Server are in the Same Machine

 The Data Catalog and the Virtual DataPort Server are in the Same Machine¶